The $i\varepsilon$-Prescription for String Amplitudes and Regularized Modular Integrals

-We have considered in this article only zero- and two-point amplitudes.
-We leave it for future work to explore more involved amplitudes such as higher point functions with other external states.
+We leave it for future work to explore more involved amplitudes such as higher-point functions with other external states and higher loop amplitudes.
 While it will be more involved to evaluate the integrand near the various cusps, we expect that the methods discussed here do carry over.

 The outline of this paper is as follows.
 Section \ref{sec:ieps} reviews the $i\varepsilon$-prescription for string amplitudes.
 Section \ref{sec:closed1loop} considers the evaluation of zero- and two-point torus amplitudes using the $i\varepsilon$-prescription and regularized modular integrals, with Section \ref{sec:equivalence} proving the equivalence of the two prescriptions.
 Section \ref{sec:open1loop} considers the bosonic open string vacuum amplitude, and evaluates this in terms of the Fourier expansion of the integrand.
 Section \ref{sec:FullIntOpen} performs the direct integration and Section \ref{sec:GenInt} provides the general strategy to reproduce the one-loop open string amplitude.
-Section \ref{sec:TypeIExp} applies the technique to Type I string amplitudes of zero- and two-point functions.
-Section \ref{sec:conc} concludes with a discussion and lists some future directions.
+Section \ref{sec:TypeIExp} applies the technique to Type I string amplitudes of zero- and two-point functions, both planar and non-planar, and compared with the Circle Method evaluations.
+Section \ref{sec:conc} concludes with a discussion, highlights the comparison of the two strategies in Table~\ref{tab:Disc} and lists some future directions.
 In Appendix \ref{app:ModForms}, we review aspects of modular forms and introduce the Rademacher formula for Fourier coefficients, while Appendix \ref{App:C} discusses the analytic behavior and various properties of generalized exponential integrals.